Yong-Du/SMEFT_NSIs/JUNO_uncertainty/README.md

-Uncertainty from the Huber-Mueller model, 2% vs 5%
+Uncertainty on reactor neutrino flux from the Huber-Mueller model: 2% vs 5%